 It's important that you start thinking about securing a traineeship whilst you're studying.
 You need to be aware of how the legal employment market works, who the employers are and at what stage you will need to be ready for recruitment deadlines.

 The Law Society is not able to find traineeships for individuals, nor are we able to say which employers have hired trainees in the past.
 You should also be fully aware that you are not guaranteed to get a traineeship if you have undertaken the LLB and Diploma.
 The traineeship job market works like any other private sector profession; you need to proactively seek out opportunities yourself.

 Although traineeships with big firms can often seem more visible, there are many other opportunities at smaller firms and in-house.
-We collect the evidence for this!
-Here's the spread of last year's traineeships by firm type:
+We collect the evidence for this each year in our trainee statistics.

 It's important to think about what kind of employer you are interested in working for, as they vary significantly.
 Working for a small firm, a big firm or in-house are the main over-arching strands you can work in.

 You need to consider the type of law that interests you.
 Do you prefer working with individuals or companies, therefore would you prefer personal or commercial law?
 You will need very different skills working in a high street firm to working for a large cross-border firm, whilst they're both in private practice.
 You may need to show your business accumen if you want to work in-house.